Top 5 Success Metrics (Measure product value and business impact) in Product Management and Project management

 5. Conversion Rates – For key user flows (e.g., sign-ups, purchases).

-( To remeber.
+( To remember.

-I signed up to Swiggy -- conversion,
+I signed up to Swiggy ( but also zomato) -- conversion,

-I use it to order items- good adoption,
+I use both - good adoption,

 I didn't find a bug -- defect,